hibbitts-design/hibbitts-design-org-learn/pages/05.learn2withgitsync/03.getting-ready/docs.md

 * Markdown or HTML basics
 * Understanding folder hierarchies (i.e. relative links)
 * Webserver access
-* GitHub, GitLab, etc. basic working knowledge (recommended)
+* GitHub, GitLab, or equivalent basic working knowledge (recommended)

 ##### 1.1 If you do not already have a Git service account (i.e. GitHub, GitLab, BitBucket, etc.) then sign up for one